israelavendanojr/internproject/README.md

 # Write Up
-0. Studied codebase and to understand enviroment and made strong effort to follow coding handwriting of thos before me
+0. Studied codebase and to understand enviroment and made strong effort to follow coding handwriting of those before me

 1. Fixed search profiles text box by adjusting height to match image
 2. Fixed profile information bug by refactoring ProfileCollection.cs/GetProfile()
 3. Fixed non-number ID in URL bug by redirecting to home page